andreibalu/PivotPlay/DevRoadmap.md

 *   **Key Tasks:**
     1.  **End-to-End Testing:** Test the complete user flow on physical devices: start a workout on the watch, end it, and verify it appears correctly on the iPhone with a functional heatmap.
     2.  **Error Handling:** Add basic error handling (e.g., what happens if the user denies HealthKit or location permissions?).
     3.  **Refine UI/UX:** Polish the user interface and ensure the experience is smooth and intuitive.
+(Note: The heatmap corner marking process now uses a button for improved reliability and smaller fonts for clarity.)